-“We love Kids Read Now-started in kindergarten, now in second grade!
+“We love Kids Read Now.
+He started in kindergarten, now in second grade!
 He loves getting the books in the mail and reading them over and over.
 This year he learned to call and report the book code all by himself!
 Thank you Kids Read Now-we really love the program!” – Rita (Nicholas County, WV)

-Kids Read Now reaches out to parents every week to remind them to report books, and to offer special tips and tricks to foster a love of reading in their children.
-Kids Read Now reaches out to unresponsive homes throughout the summer to help families overcome barriers to reading success.
+Parental engagement is a big part of Kids Read Now.
+Reaching out to parents every week via email, phone, or text to remind them to read and report books, and to offer special tips and tricks to foster a love of reading in their children.
+Kids who report all their books as read by the end of the summer receive certificates and reading buddies to celebrate their accomplishments.